Gabapentin and Alcohol Withdrawal: How to Use It

-Gabapentin is a generic drug, and the most common brand name is called Neurontin.
+A generic drug, and the most common brand name is called Neurontin.
 An extended-release version of gabapentin is prescribed under the brand Horizant.
-Gabapentin has been traditionally prescribed to treat:
+This medicine has been traditionally prescribed to treat:

 • Epilepsy